-If you are new to freelancing and just researching umbrella companies, you may be wondering why is there a margin being deducted from your pay?
+If you are new to freelancing and just researching umbrella companies, you may wonder why a margin is deducted from your pay.
 After all, you are an employee.
-Yes, that’s true, but an umbrella company is not a traditional employer.
+Yes, that’s true, but an umbrella company is not a traditional employer in that sense.
 Let us explain.

 Why is there a cost to using an umbrella company?

 Contrary to a traditional employer, umbrella companies provide a service.
 You don’t work for them, but they work for you and organise your freelance income into a PAYE pay package.
 The most practical and efficient way to do that is to take you on as an employee.

 - Organising your income/taking over the admin burden – imagine the administrative burden of being self-employed, looking after invoicing, chasing non-paying clients, claiming expenses, etc. – all that is taken care of when you are working through an umbrella company.

 - Pay your taxes over – When you run your own freelance business, you have to remember to pay the correct tax and NI and submit a self-assessment return on time every year.
 Your umbrella employer takes all of this off your shoulders, making the necessary deductions and paying all your taxes over.

 - Providing benefits – The margin deducted goes towards providing a range of benefits that makes the umbrella trading vehicle attractive:

 - Compliance – an accredited umbrella provider will be compliant, ensuring that your taxes are paid according to HMRC’s rules.

 - Pension – like all employers, umbrella companies will sign you up for auto-enrolment per government guidance; many will offer other arrangements like salary sacrifice.

 - Insurance – almost all umbrella firms will provide professional cover, so you don’t have to pay for a policy yourself.
 This alone can save you hundreds of pounds per year.